alessandroamella/subito-client/README.md

 pnpm dev
 ```

-The application will be available at `http://localhost:3000`
+The development server will be available at `http://localhost:3000`, while the production server will be available at `http://localhost:4387`.

 ## Development